 On August 20, 2015, the Company issued 13,124,775 units (pursuant to a nonbrokered private placement) for proceeds of \$1,312,478.
+Subsequently on September 15 the Company announced a second closing and issued 5,780,000 units for proceeds of \$578,000.
+In total this for these new NBPPs the Company issued 18,904,780 units for total proceeds of \$1,890,478.
 Each unit consists of one common share and one warrant.
 Each warrant is exercisable into one common share of the Company at \$0.35 for a term of two years from the date of issue, provided that in the event that the 20 day closing price of the common shares on the TSX Venture Exchange or such other stock exchange that the common shares may be then listed on is greater than \$0.35, the Company shall be entitled to accelerate the exercise period of the warrants to a period of not less than 10 days after written notice is deemed to have been received by the holders of the warrants from the Company regarding same.
-The common shares and warrants issued will be subject to a four month hold period expiring December 21, 2015.
+The common shares and warrants issued will be subject to a four month hold periods expiring December 21, 2015 and January 16, 2016 respectively.